 Well.
-First of all, pesto.
+First of all, Wild Garlic Pesto, obviously.
 Pesto is brilliant- it can be used in so many things, and best of all- This pesto is super easy to make, AND is dairy free.
 I guessed the quantities a bit, but this should make you a good jar full.

 All you need to do is slick a thin layer of olive oil over the top to help preserve it and pop it in the fridge ready to swirl into pasta, spread on sandwiches or use to create a tangy salad dressing.